FernandoGomesK/Plane_Project/README.md

     seat.py: Contains the Seat class, which handles seat status and passenger assignment.

+    planemodel.py: Contains the models of the plane, which in turn control the amount of seats in the plane

 # Libraries and Modules

 This project uses a combination of one external library and several built-in Python modules.